Sep 12, 2024

 You could make the point that we should just stay out of a managed service and avoid an issue like this altogether.
 But for day-to-day operations there is a lot of value in the managed service, even with our challenges for this particular operation.
 We could also hope that DigitalOcean would make a feature that would make this switchover seamless, but it’s likely to be such an infrequent operation that it wouldn’t make sense for them to build and maintain.
 In our case the workaround worked with no harm done.

 The switchover described here was part of our effort to provide a great monitoring experience for Duplicati.
-If you want to add reliable monitoring to your Duplicati backups, sign up for the Duplicati portal.
+If you want to add reliable monitoring to your Duplicati backups, sign up for the Duplicati console.

 Be safe